CivicTechWR/WRvotes/docs/resources/voter-info.md

 ### Help!
 I am overwhelmed!
 Where do I start?

-Read the [Getting Informed](getting-informed) page for step-by-step guidance on how to research candidates to vote for.
+Read the [Choosing Candidates, Step by Step](getting-informed) page for step-by-step guidance on how to research candidates to vote for.

 ### Why should I vote in municipal elections?